imontepez/HackBio-Biocoding-Internship/stage_1/README.md

 3. carrying_capacity_80 Function: Attempts to calculate the time to reach 80% of the carrying capacity (0.8), but contains an error in its use of final_od.
 It’s meant to analyze growth dynamics.

-FUNCTION 4: write a function for calculating the hamming distance between your Slack username and twitter/X handle
+###### **FUNCTION 4: write a function for calculating the hamming distance between your Slack username and twitter/X handle**

+Hamming distance is a metric used to quantify the difference between two strings of equal length by counting the number of positions at which the corresponding symbols differ.
+It measures the number of positions at which two strings of equal length differ, providing a straightforward way to assess similarity or dissimilarity.
+This metric is not only foundational for various computational applications but also serves as a basis for more complex similarity measures.
+It is widely used in error detection and correction codes, where it helps identify and correct errors in transmitted data